For people assigned AFAB & Cis Women

-If you are on testosterone, click
+If you are a trans woman, click

 here.